If you've come to this page expecting a lecture about the dangers of excessive debt, you've come to the wrong page.

-Our not atypical couple carries student loan debt equal to the average Class of 2022 graduate.
-According to Nitro, that's $37,172.
+Our not-atypical couple carries student loan debt equal to the average Class of 2023 graduate.
+According to Education Data Initiative, that's $37,650.
 For this illustration, we'll assume they are paying an interest rate of 4.45%.

 Amanda and Ron both need cars to get to their jobs, and they borrowed a little less than $30,000 to purchase two used ones.
 Again, the interest rates they are paying (10.0% and 5.42%) are within the usual used car interest rate range according to Experian as reported by MarketWatch (11.38%).

-One other optional detail, both Ron and Amanda started their careers at jobs that paid the average wage for 2022 college graduates, $60,028, according from Forbes magazine quoting the (NACE) Salary Survey for the Class of 2022.
+One other optional detail: both Ron and Amanda started their careers at jobs that paid the average wage for 2022 college graduates, $60,028, according from Forbes magazine quoting the (NACE) Salary Survey for the Class of 2022.

 The total debt of just under $110,000 should not present a problem for our young couple with this income.
-In fact, it is well below the US national average as both an absolute number, approximately $308,000 according to Experian and the New York Federal Reserve Bank as reported by LiveNow as of 2022 and when expressed as a debt to income ratio according to Statista, also as reported for 2022.
-Thus there debt-to-income ratio is under 100%.
+In fact, it is well below the U.Ss national average as both an absolute number, approximately $308,000 according to Experian and the New York Federal Reserve Bank as reported by Business Insider as of Q4 2023 and when expressed as a debt to income ratio according to Statista, also as reported for 2022.
+Thus, their debt-to-income ratio is under 100%.
 (More on this later.)